Using AWS or Azure? Why You Need a Website Monitoring Service

 Internal Web Monitoring: The Pros & Cons

 Internal website monitoring checks servers behind a firewall.
-This type of monitoring includes metrics like CPU load, memory usage, disk space, and page load times.
+This type of performance monitoring includes metrics like CPU load, memory usage, disk space, and page load times.

 If you’re using your own hardware, these stats alert you to when memory is low or servers are not performing as they should.
 This information is useful to plan for equipment replacement, or to justify increasing capacity with additional equipment and upgrades.